You’ve pulled your turkey out of the fridge, and it looks a little funny. Could the turkey have possibly gone bad? How do you tell if a turkey is bad?

 Turkey Going Bad

-Turkey, like most other meats, does go bad from time to time.
+Turkey, like most other meats, does go bad after some time.
 Especially if you leave the turkey in your freezer, or worse, your fridge, for an extended period of time.
-Can you tell if a turkey has gone bad?
+Do you know how to tell if a turkey has gone bad?

 You will know that your turkey has gone bad when it begins to turn grayish brown or grows mold.
 It may also give off a rancid odor or be slimy to the touch.